Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Randomizers.md

 # Randomizers

 Randomizers encapsulate specific randomization activities to perform during the execution of a randomized simulation.
-For example, randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random parameters to their inspector interface to further customize these variations.
-Users can add a set of randomizers to a scenario in order to define an ordered list randomization activities to perform during the lifecycle of a simulation.
+For example, Randomizers exist for spawning objects, repositioning lights, varying the color of objects, etc. Randomizers expose random parameters to their inspector interface to further customize these variations.
+Users can add a set of Randomizers to a Scenario in order to define an ordered list of randomization activities to perform during the lifecycle of a simulation.

-To define an entirely new randomizer, derive the Randomizer class and implement one or more of the methods listed in the section below to randomize GameObjects during the runtime of a simulation.
+To define an entirely new Randomizer, derive the Randomizer class and implement one or more of the methods listed in the section below to randomize GameObjects during the runtime of a simulation.

 ## Randomizer Hooks